Lightning-AI/pytorch-lightning/docs/Trainer/Logging.md

 trainer = Trainer(logger=tt_logger)
 ```

-Use the logger anywhere in you LightningModule as follows:
+Use the logger anywhere in your LightningModule as follows:
 ```python
 def train_step(...):
     # example